The unstoppable rise of the Mongol empire

 Genghis Khan had his first real success when he conquered the Jurchen and Tangut tribes.

 This brought him into contact with northern China.
-From these people, the Mongol people incorporated siege technology into their armies for the first time.
+From these people, the Mongols learnt about siege technology and incorporated it into their armies for the first time.

 Then, in 1218, a Mongol trade mission was captured by an Iranian ruler, who killed the Mongols who were with it.